 - Line passenger cancellations

-Lyft Line pay is calculated by distance, time, pickup fee, and Prime Time (if applicable) for each route.
-If your region has Line, head to the Cities page to see rates.
+Lyft Line pay is calculated by distance, time, pickup fee (base charge), and Prime Time (if applicable) for each route.
+If your region has Line, check your Rate Card for local pricing.

 You're always paid the base fare plus the time and distance of the entire route, which means your earnings aren't affected if the first rider doesn't get matched with another rider.